SiriDB/grafana-siridb-http-example/README.md

 On the General tab you can change the panel title to "Disk IO counters (read bytes)".

-Repeat this step for the ***write*** counters and when you are finished you should have the following result:
+Repeat these steps for the ***write*** counters and when you are finished you should have the following result:

 ![alt Grafana disk io counters bytes](/png/grafana-disk-io-counters-bytes.png?raw=true)